NYPL/metadata-documentation/resources/glossary.md

 <a name="conservation"></a>
 <dt>Conservation</dt>
-<dd>department within <a href="#preservation-collections-processing">Preservation and Collections Processing</a> that supports the collections of the Research Centers and provides conservation assessment, specialized rehousing, treatment, research, training, and outreach to advance the preservation of collections</dd>
+<dd>department within Preservation that supports the collections of the Research Centers and provides conservation assessment, specialized rehousing, treatment, research, training, and outreach</dd>

 <a name="copyright-information-policy"></a>
 <dt>Copyright and Information Policy</dt>